tania-andersen/python-scraper/README.md

 ChatGPT wrote this documentation.
 It was fact-checked, amended and edited by a human.

-The code is the result of this Version2 article about programming with ChatGPT: https://www.version2.dk/node/6987801 (In Danish, requires login.)
+The code is the result of this Version2 article about programming with ChatGPT: https://www.version2.dk/node/6987801 (In Danish, requires login, perhaps not published yet.)

 ## scrape Function